ilammy/rust-themis/README.md

 ### 🍺 A note for Homebrew users

-If you install Themis via `brew` on macOS then it will be using Homebrew's OpenSSL libraries.
+If you install Themis via `brew` on macOS then it will be using Homebrew’s OpenSSL libraries.
-Homebrew does not install OpenSSL into default system location (it's _keg-only_).
+Homebrew does not install OpenSSL into default system location (it’s _keg-only_).
-That's because your system is likely to contain its own OpenSSL installation in default path and Homebrew won't replace it to avoid accidental breakage.
+That’s because your system is likely to contain its own OpenSSL installation in default path and Homebrew won’t replace it to avoid accidental breakage.

-You need to tell pkg-config to use Homebrew's OpenSSL by setting `PKG_CONFIG_PATH` to the keg location of OpenSSL used by Themis.
+You need to tell pkg-config to use Homebrew’s OpenSSL by setting `PKG_CONFIG_PATH` to the keg location of OpenSSL used by Themis.
 You can usually find out where it is with a spell like this: